`

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 Generally, we do not rely on consent as a legal basis for processing your personal data although we will get your consent before sending third party direct marketing communications to you via email.
-You have the right to withdraw consent to marketing at any time by contacting us.
+We have identified the legal bases we rely upon for each purpose of processing in the table below.

 Purposes for which we will use your personal data